Policy-Based Routing

 and src_addr

 .
-Anonymous sets may be created within nft
+Anonymous/in-line sets may be created within nft

 rules for dest_port